 Tip 11: Set the expectations right from the start

 Be honest with your stakeholders about timing and results.
-Setting up the basics may take a few weeks, but seeing real benefits will take far longer.
+Setting up the basics may take a few weeks.
+But seeing real benefits will take far longer.
 Don’t oversell yourself.
-Make your stakeholders aware upfront that implementing a Balanced Scorecard is a transformational journey better approached as a marathon than as a sprint.
+Make your stakeholders aware upfront that implementing a Balanced Scorecard is a transformational journey better approached as a marathon.
+Not a sprint.

 Tip 12: Adapt your size